vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I feel the end of life, the gloom <br>
 of a fall in the void, and death. <br>
 I think: "No." Now, I catch my breath, <br>
-I’m out of Him, back to my tomb.
+I'm out of Him, back to my tomb.